Writing style

 although these aspects may be part of a writer's individual style.

 In rhetorical theory and composition studies, style is considered part of the meaning-making process.
-Rather than merely decorating ideas, stylistic choices help shape and even discover them.While this article focuses on practical approaches to style, style has been analyzed from a number of systematic approaches, including corpus linguistics, historical variation, rhetoric, sociolinguistics, sylistics, and World Englishes.
+Rather than merely decorating ideas, stylistic choices help shape and even discover them.
+While this article focuses on practical approaches to style, style has been analyzed from a number of systematic approaches, including corpus linguistics, historical variation, rhetoric, sociolinguistics, stylistics, and World Englishes.

 Alternative views

 As Bryan Ray notes, however, style is a broader concern, one that can describe "readers' relationships with texts, the grammatical choices writers make, the importance of adhering to norms in certain contexts and deviating from them in others, the expression of social identity, and the emotional effects of particular devices on audiences."
 Some scholars argue that the ideal of neutrality in academic writing embodied in the "plain style" can obscure rhetorical choices and suppress authorial presence.
 Critics note that this tradition, rooted in early scientific discourse, reinforces a positivist view of language that is no longer widely accepted.